webdevholland/100-days-of-code/log.md

 **Thoughts:**
 * Tried something new:  watched video straight through without pausing while taking *handwritten* notes.
 Then, later on, transferred notes to this repo's log.md.
 Replayed relevant parts of video to fill in any gaps in log.md as well as recreate video's code in CodePen.
 Think I like this new way better instead of watching video for first time while updating log.md and working on Pen.
-* Feel like my writing is improving (particularly editing skills) which will come in handy later once ready to start blogging.
+* Feels like my writing is improving (particularly editing skills) which will come in handy later once ready to start blogging.
 Hmmm, maybe once #100DaysOfFitness done (see Links for the day), can move on to #100DaysOfBlogging?

 **Links:**
 * Udemy course:  [Learn JavaScript: Full-Stack from Scratch](http://bit.ly/SchiffJSUdemy)